 Why Are Reentrancy Attacks Risky for Smart Contracts?

-What is a Reentrancy Attack in Smart Contract?
+What is a Reentrancy Attack in Smart Contracts?

 A Reentrancy Attack in Smart Contracts is a type of vulnerability that occurs when a malicious contract repeatedly calls back into the original contract before the initial execution is complete.
 If the original contract doesn’t update its state or properly handle external calls before transferring assets, it becomes susceptible to reentrancy attacks.
 Addressing this vulnerability is a critical aspect of Smart Contract Development, requiring developers to follow best practices, such as using the “checks-effects-interactions” pattern to ensure that the contract’s state is updated before making any external calls.